What is Alpha?

 How Do I Sign-Up for an Alpha Course?

-Go to our Small Group Connector page and click on the “New Groups” button to see if the Alpha Course is currently being offered and to register online.
+Go to St. Paul's Hub and click on the “New Groups” button to see if the Alpha Course is currently being offered and to register online.
 Course offerings are also announced in the St. Paul’s Weekly and The Messenger monthly newsletter.

 More Alpha Information